fuzailpolin/stripe-payments-scenarios/README.md

-# Stripe Payments with Subscription & Auth - Next.js App
+# Stripe Payments with Buy Now & Subscriptions - Next.js App

-This project is a **full-stack subscription-based SaaS starter** built with **Next.js 14 App Router**, **Stripe**, **MongoDB**, and **NextAuth**.
-It allows users to sign up, subscribe to products, and handle payments with Stripe.
-Failed payments are tracked, and authentication is managed using email and password.
+This project is a **full-stack eCommerce starter** built with **Next.js 14 App Router**, **Stripe**, **MongoDB**, and **NextAuth**.
+It supports product display, "Buy Now" payments using Stripe Elements, and future support for subscriptions.
+Authentication is handled via email and password using NextAuth.

 ---

 ## 🚀 Features

-- 🔐 Authentication via **NextAuth** (Credentials Provider)
+- 🔐 Authentication with **NextAuth.js**
-- 💳 Stripe integration for products & subscriptions
-- 👥 User management in MongoDB (Atlas)
+- 💳 "Buy Now" flow using **Stripe Elements**
+- 📦 Static product data file (no DB needed for products)
-- 📦 Product & price fetching from Stripe
+- 🧾 Stripe PaymentIntent creation
-- 📃 Webhooks handling (e.g., for failed payments)
-- 📄 Protected routes using session-based logic
-- 🎨 Tailwind CSS for styling
-- ☁️ Fully environment-configured with `.env`
+- 🎨 Clean UI with **Tailwind CSS**
+- 📄 Stripe Elements UI for card & mobile payments (Apple/Google Pay)
+- 🧠 Scalable structure for future subscriptions and webhooks

 ---